 After about two years of consistency, I reached about 60,000 visits per month.

 Most people I meet who blog either aren’t committed, or give up too soon, before gaining momentum that builds on itself.
-It’s true, however, that some people should give up, because they’re not producing the right content or the best content for their audience.
+However, some writers should give up, because they don’t have the time or commitment to produce the right content or the best content for an online readership.